 As our discussion focuses on donors who are alive, the issues of desecration of the dead body and prolonging the burial do not apply.
-The issues that do arise are whether the donor is allowed to wound himself to donate the organ, and whether the harvesting is acceptably safe.
-In most cases, the prohibition of wounding oneself may be superceded by other considerations, such as medical necessity, or as in this case, saving the life of another.
+The issues that do arise are whether the donor is allowed to wound himself to donate the organ and whether the harvesting is acceptably safe.
+In most cases, the prohibition of wounding oneself may be superseded by other considerations, such as medical necessity, or, as in this case, saving the life of another.

-The consensus of modern poskim 1 (rabbinic legal decisors) is that one may undergo a small risk to save someone else from certain danger or death (see SARS and Self-Endangerment) Nevertheless, one may never obligate or coerce someone to donate an organ, even to save the life of another.
-Additionally, one may not significantly risk one's own health to save the life of another, and one who does is called a "pious fool.
-2
+The consensus of modern poskim1 is that one may undergo a small risk to save someone else from certain danger or death.
+Nevertheless, one may never obligate or coerce someone to donate an organ, even to save the life of another.
+Additionally, one may not significantly risk one's own health to save the life of another, and one who does is called a "pious fool.2"

-Donating a Kidney
+Donating a kidney.
 With respect to kidney donation, the issue is whether the surgery poses a significant risk to the donor and whether living with only one kidney is an unacceptable risk.